-We consider unfolded equations that describe current interactions of massless fields in four dimensional anti-de Sitter space.
-This work is based on the correspondence between fields and currents elaborated in \cite{tens2} where the formulation of $4d$ massless fields in the ten-dimensional space $\M_4$ with matrix coordinates was studied.
-In \cite{tens2} it was shown that $\M_M$ admits different types of fields characterized by their rank, that satisfy different field equations.
-On the one hand it was shown that rank--$r$ field equations are satisfied by products of $r$ rank--one fields and it was observed that a rank--two field in $\M_M$ generates conserved charges in $\M_M$.
-On the other hand, a rank--$r$ field in $\M_M$ was interpreted as a ``compactification" of an ``elementary" rank--one field in $M_{rM}$.
-Although the particular details are different, this correspondence is very much in spirit of the $AdC/CFT$ correspondence \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc} with a field in higher-dimensional (bulk) space-time identified with the current in a lower-dimensional (boundary) space-time.
-(It should be noted that this relation may involve duality transformations of field-source type.)
-We believe that this phenomenon has far going consequences, partially discussed already in \cite{BHS}, especially taking into account that the very notion of space-time dimension acquires dynamical origin in the framework of unfolded dynamics \cite{Vasiliev:1990bu,Vasiliev:2001dc}.
+The conserved currents built from bilinears of the rank-one fields in $\M_M$ were shown \cite{tens2} to obey the field equations of the rank-two fields in $\M_M$.
+More generally, it was shown that products of $r$ rank-one fields obey the rank-$r$ field equations.
+On the other hand, a rank-$r$ field in $\M_M$ was interpreted as a ``compactification" of an ``elementary" rank-one field in $M_{rM}$.
+This correspondence is in spirit of $AdC/CFT$ \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} with a field in higher-dimensional (bulk) space-time identified with the current in a lower-dimensional (boundary) space-time.
+We believe that this phenomenon has far-reaching consequences, partially discussed already in \cite{BHS}.
+In particular, from this perspective, the very notion of space-time dimension acquires dynamical origin \cite{Vasiliev:1990bu,Vasiliev:2001dc}.

-Genuine massless fields in $d=4$ are rank--one fields in $\M_4$ \cite{BHS}.
-In \cite{tens2,gelcur}, it was shown that, for $M=4$, the realization of a rank--two field in terms of bilinears of rank--one fields gives rise to the full list of conformal gauge invariant conserved currents of all spins in four dimensions \cite{GSV}, which generalize the so-called generalized Bell-Robinson currents constructed by Berends, Burgers and van Dam \cite{Berends:1985xx}.
+Genuine massless fields in $d=4$ are rank-one fields in the ten-dimensional space $\M_4$ \cite{BHS}.} In \cite{tens2,gelcur}, it was shown that, for $M=4$, the realization of a rank-two field in terms of bilinears of rank-one fields gives rise to the full list of conformal gauge invariant conserved currents of all spins in four dimensions \cite{GSV}, which generalize the so-called generalized Bell-Robinson currents constructed by Berends, Burgers and van Dam \cite{Berends:1985xx}.